cheery/lever/README.md

 ## Unfinished tasks

- TODO: Implement 'head.format()' for
-    'InterfaceNOPA'
-    'InterfaceParametric'
-    'FunctionInterface'
-    'BuiltinInterface'
-    'ClosureInterface'
+ TODO: Lets play with seven bridges and euler walk generator.

  TODO: Document the interpreter, eg. which forms there are for statements,
        scripts, etc. What are their contents, so on...

- TODO: Expose the interpreter code and parameters through an interface,
-       so that the type inference can take place.

  TODO: Continue with 'to_raw_type'

+ TODO: Implement some binary format for binary data,
+       and try serialization.

  TODO: Consider writing a sample program that uses the whole palette
        of methods that are available for strings.